RobTillaart/ShiftInSlow/README.md

 A library for shiftOutSlow also exist.

 ## Description

 shiftInSlow is an experimental library that has a build in delay (in microseconds) that allows tuning the time per bit.
 This allows one to improve reliability e.g. when using longer lines.

-The datapin and clockpin are set in the constructor, the delay is settable per byte send to be able to optimize runtime.
+The dataPin and clockPin are set in the constructor, the delay is settable per byte send to be able to optimize runtime.

 ## Performance